JuliaLang/www.julialang.org/blog/2021/08/DEQ.md

 In this blog post we will show you how to easily, efficiently, and robustly use steady state nonlinear solvers with neural networks in Julia.
-We will showcase the relationship between steady states and ODEs and use this to connect the methods for Deep Equilibrium Models (DEQs) to Neural ODEs.
+We will showcase the relationship between steady states and ODEs, thus making a connection between the methods for Deep Equilibrium Models (DEQs) and Neural ODEs.
-We will then show how [DiffEqFlux.jl](https://diffeqflux.sciml.ai/dev/) can be used as a method for DEQs, showing how the composability of the Julia ecosystem naturally lends itself to extensions and generalizations of methods in machine learning literature.
-For background on DiffEqFlux, please see the previous blog post [DiffEqFlux.jl – A Julia Library for Neural Differential Equations](https://julialang.org/blog/2019/01/fluxdiffeq/).
+We will then show how [DiffEqFlux.jl](https://diffeqflux.sciml.ai/dev/) can be used as a package for DEQs, showing how the composability of the Julia ecosystem naturally lends itself to extensions and generalizations of methods in machine learning literature.
+For background on DiffEqFlux and Neural ODEs, please see the previous blog post [DiffEqFlux.jl – A Julia Library for Neural Differential Equations](https://julialang.org/blog/2019/01/fluxdiffeq/).

 (Note: If you are interested in this work and are an undergraduate or graduate